 The simplest approach to deferred deletion is indefinite deferral, i.e., avoiding memory reclamation altogether.
-To avoid leaks, retired objects are stored in a thread-local free list (FL) [IBM 1983; Treiber 1986].
+To avoid leaks, retired objects are stored in a thread-local free list (FL) [IBM 1983 ; Treiber 1986].
 The objects from that list can be reused in favor of allocating new memory.
 Figure 2.4 gives an example implementation.
-Notably, the implementation relies on an initially empty list, Line 32, which may be sequential as it is accessed by a single thread only.
+Notably, the implementation relies on an initially empty list, Line 32, which may be sequential as only a single thread accesses it.